OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

     When the build completes, the **dist** folder in the root directory of your add-in project will contain the files that you'll deploy.

-1. To deploy, in the VS Code **Explorer**, select and hold (or right-click) the **dist** folder, and select **Deploy to Static Website via Azure Storage**.
+1. To deploy, in the VS Code **Explorer**, right-click (or select and hold) the **dist** folder and select **Deploy to Static Website via Azure Storage**.
 When prompted, select the storage account you created previously.
 If you already deployed the **dist** folder, you'll be prompted if you want to overwrite the files in the Azure storage with the latest changes.

 ## Deploy updates